 Modern and well-functioning vehicles and equipment enable RTAs to provide efficient, comfortable, and safe transit services to its passengers.
 The FTA requires all transit agencies to develop a transit asset management (TAM) plan that outlines how an agency plans to address asset management policy and goals, provides visibility, and supports planning, budgeting, and communications with interested parties.
-The measures in this section describe the age and condition of RTA vehicles and facilities relative to targets set by them in their TAM Plan for FY20.
+The measures in this section describe the age and condition of RTA vehicles and facilities relative to targets set by them in their TAM Plans.
+As of publication, asset management data from GATRA and MVRTA is outstanding.

 Percent of revenue vehicles that have met or exceeded their useful life benchmark